 No one else was talking about trade outside of Bernie Sanders, right?

-And and now he's just being consistent with things he has always said, and to act outraged that he's actually saying it to the people that he has to negotiate with is remarkable.
+And to act outrage that he's actually saying it to the people that he has to negotiate with is remarkable.

-And I mean, it it it's it's only it's only helping the president because the poll numbers everything I see, everything is trending upwards.
+I mean, it's only helping the president because the poll numbers, everything I see, everything is trending upwards.

-So you know to your point, there's no influence like there used to be because no one trusts the messenger anymore.
+So to your point, there's no influence like there used to be because no one trusts the messenger anymore.

 They have to be rooting for failure.